ThePlexus/ntopng-docker/README.md

 ..* netflow2ng
 ..* Redis

-#### Cash Monies

-While that tried and tested recipie is great, [nProbe costs (at time of writing) 299.95 EUR](https://shop.ntop.org/) to license.
-If you try various docker images with ntopng and nProbe, they will work for a few minutes, than bail after a certain number of Netflow packets as there is no license.
-It seems that those playing with this kinda thing at home /SOHO end up getting frustrated thinking that they did something wrong.
-This leads to people giving up on having an extra layer of security on their home / SOHO LAN.

-Now, for a SME or big enterprise, 300EUR is nothing - but for a security concious kiddo on a budget, that is a whole bunch of finger fabric (and in many cases, four or five times the cost of the router which is to be monitored).
-If you are a Small, Meduim or Large enterprse, [go buy the 300 EUR nProbe software from ntop](https://shop.ntop.org/), it is worth it.
-It does a whole heap more and its going to make your life easier in the long run.

-But, if you are just wanting to monitor your Home / SOHO LAN, dont need to high hundred megabit (or above) speeds and can sacrifice some things then; read on....**_Flying by the seat of your FOSS pants is fun!_**

 #### Deep Packet Inspection?
 Why yes!
 This soltuion supports DPI.
 It compiles [nDPI](https://github.com/ntop/nDPI), the Open and Extensible LGPLv3 Deep Packet Inspection Library, into ntopng at build time.
 So if something on the network is talking on an uncommon port, you should catch it.

-#### How do you replace nProbe?
+#### How do you replace costly nProbe?

-Ive cobbled together a solution which relies upon [Aaron Turner/synfinatic](https://github.com/synfinatic), who it seems not only writes great utilities with quirkly names (such as the awesomely catchphrased ['udp-proxy'2000' - a crappy UDP router for the year 2020 and beyond](https://github.com/synfinatic/udp-proxy-2020)), but who takes time out of their busy day to replce the nProbe component with a FOSS utlity to do the same thing - introducing [netflow2ng](https://github.com/synfinatic/netflow2ng)
+Ive cobbled together a solution which relies upon [Aaron Turner/synfinatic](https://github.com/synfinatic), who it seems not only writes great utilities with quirkly names (such as the awesomely catchphrased ['udp-proxy'2000' - a crappy UDP router for the year 2020 and beyond](https://github.com/synfinatic/udp-proxy-2020), but who takes time out of their busy day to replce the nProbe component with a FOSS utlity to do the same thing - introducing [netflow2ng](https://github.com/synfinatic/netflow2ng)

 #### Netflow2ng Features